izzaboo/wdp-webring/README.md

 # Webring Starter Kit

-A boilerplate to host your own community of sites, also known as a [webring](https://en.wikipedia.org/wiki/Webring).
+Using this boilerplate from https://github.com/maxboeck/webring.
+Known as a [webring](https://en.wikipedia.org/wiki/Webring).
 Inspired by posts from [Tatiana Mac](https://twitter.com/TatianaTMac/status/1114388079630929926) and [Charlie Owen](https://www.sonniesedge.net/posts/webrings).

 Uses [Eleventy](https://www.11ty.io) and [Netlify](https://www.netlify.com/) to build a central directory for member sites.
 People can link to `/prev`, `/random` and `/next` and be redirected to members of the ring.